batect/batect/rfcs/2020-02-telemetry/proposal.md

 More information, including details of what information is collected and a formal privacy policy, is available at https://batect.dev/Telemetry.html.

 It looks like batect is running in a non-interactive session, so it can't ask for permission to collect and report this information.
-* To suppress this message and allow collection and reporting of telemetry data, set the BATECT_ENABLE_ANALYTICS environment variable to 'true'.
+* To suppress this message and allow collection and reporting of telemetry data, set the BATECT_ENABLE_TELEMETRY environment variable to 'true'.
-* To suppress this message and prevent collection and reporting of telemetry data, set the BATECT_DISABLE_ANALYTICS environment variable to 'true'.
+* To suppress this message and prevent collection and reporting of telemetry data, set the BATECT_DISABLE_TELEMETRY environment variable to 'true'.

 No data will be collected for this session.
 ```

-### On subsequent runs with analytics enabled
+### On subsequent runs with telemetry enabled

-In the background upon startup, batect would check for cached information from previous runs written to `~/.batect/analytics`.
+In the background upon startup, batect would check for cached information from previous runs written to `~/.batect/telemetry`.
 If any is present, it will upload each run (one at a time) and delete each run after a successful upload.
 If a run fails to upload and is less than 30 days old, it is left on disk to be retried as part of a subsequent run.
 If a run fails to upload and is more than 30 days old, it is deleted.

 To prevent a malformed run from preventing other runs from being uploaded, the upload order of the cached runs will be randomised.